Christianity in Bhutan: Christian communities

-There is a relatively large Christian population in southern Bhutan.
+A 2022 report notes that says Christians live mainly in the south of the country.

-Roman Catholics
+Catholics

-Territorially, Roman Catholics in Bhutan belong to the Roman Catholic Diocese of Darjeeling.
+Territorially, Catholics in Bhutan belong to the Diocese of Darjeeling.
+The country has one native-born priest, a Jesuit.

 Protestants

 The majority of the country's Christians are Pentecostals.
 The Church of God in Christ, which claims to be the denomination supplying most gospel tracts in Bhutan, has a Pentecostal character and has about two congregations in Bhutan.
 The Indian New Life League is another Protestant denomination and has one congregation in Bhutan.
 The Diocese of Eastern Himalaya is a diocese of the Church of North India, with its seat at Darjeeling.
 There are other Protestant groups, like El-Shaddai, and there are also Christians who are not members of the denominational churches, who simply gather as Christians in the name of Jesus Christ.
 They are called "brethren" and number about 400 in Bhutan.